wenqiglantz/theater-service-dapr/README.md

 ### PubSub

-For testing purpose, we are using EMQ X MQTT public broker [https://www.emqx.io/mqtt/public-mqtt5-broker](https://www.emqx.io/mqtt/public-mqtt5-broker) so exemplar .NET app can communicate with this service through MQTT pubsub.
+For testing purpose, we are using EMQ X MQTT public broker [https://www.emqx.io/mqtt/public-mqtt5-broker](https://www.emqx.io/mqtt/public-mqtt5-broker) so the Subscriber app can communicate with this service through MQTT pubsub.

-### Tracing

-Dapr handles tracing in PubSub automatically.
-Open Zipkin on [http://localhost:9411/zipkin](http://localhost:9411/zipkin), click on "Find a Trace" next to the logo, then click on "Run Query" button to launch the traces for the calls, default to last 15 minutes, configure the settings to retrieve more tracing based on the time span.

 ### Instructions to deploy to AKS